 Update in light of COVID-19: Groundwork is in contact with funders in relation to making reasonable adjustments for applicants/grantees where possible.
 We will provide updates as we get them and advise organisations to deliver in line with government guidelines.
 If you have any queries please do get in touch with our team on firstname.lastname@example.org.

 Groundwork London are administering Community Training Grants in the London North and East areas of the LEAP (London Economic and Action Partnership) funded by the Education and Skills Funding Agency and the European Social Fund.
-We are also administering Training Grants in London North and East, Swindon and Wiltshire and Thames Valley Berkshire.
+We are also administering Training Grants in London North and East and Thames Valley Berkshire.

 About ESFA Community Training Grants